- For Students

 What is the Basic Track (and the Advanced Track) program?

 We offer a consecutive program over the course of two semesters.
 The program starts every semester with the “Basic Track” in Design Thinking.
 This training addresses the essential elements and approaches of Design Thinking.
 Our program closes the gap between different disciplines.
 While students in their regular studies mostly meet only fellow students from their own disciplines or similar fields, at the HPI D-School work is carried out in multidisciplinary teams.
 During the semester, students work in different team constellations on different projects (“Design Thinking Challenges”).
 We start with a small project (one week) and proceed with longer ones (three and six weeks).
 The “Advanced Track” provides advanced knowledge about Design Thinking, especially in relation to approaches, application areas and methods.
 We additionally arrange projects with external partners, among them large corporations, public institutions and/or non-profit organizations.

-In addition to our Basic- and Advanced Track-Program we offer an Introductory Program in Design Thinking (our so called "First Track"-Program) twice a year.
-This Design Thinking-Week program provides a fundamental understanding and experience of the innovation method Design Thinking.
+In addition to our Basic- and Advanced Track-Program we offer an Introductory Program in Design Thinking (our so called Global Design Thinking Week or GDTW) twice a year.
+The GDTW provides a fundamental understanding and experience of the innovation method Design Thinking.
 We are offering this program together with a partner organization so that participants gain insights into the implementation of design thinking in the real-world.
 This program should not be confused with the D-Camp (see above).
-The Design Thinking Weeks take place every year in March/April and September/October.
+The Global Design Thinking Weeks take place every year in March/April and September/October.

 What language is spoken at the HPI D-School?